Slide

 Irazu Volcano

 Poas Volcano is one of the most popular active volcanoes in Costa Rica.
 It is located in the Central Valley about 49 kms / 30 miles from San Jose.
 The bubbling crater lagoon is one of the country’s most thrilling attractions.
 The color of the lagoon varies from aquamarine to green.
 The Poas National Park consists of nearly 15,000 acres that encompass at least four different habitats.
-This is another testament to Costa Rica’s amazing biodiversity.

 La Paz Waterfall Gardens